Main Bridge, USS Telesforo Trinidad (DDG-139)

 “The one!
 Yeah, he owes me a favor, so technically, we don’t have any 50-mike-mikes on paper.”

 WR was smiling.
 “You know, I thought you were always a stick in the mud; glad to see I was wrong.”
-He loved few things more than the tactical acquisition of additional firepower.
+The commodore loved few things more than the tactical acquisition of additional firepower.
 “I saw you got two Boxls and a pair of ADLs?”

-“Aye, but it’s a quartet of Marks 145s—they wanted to downgun us to the two cell Mark 146s off a Connie but uh—
+“Aye, it’s a quartet of four cell Marks 145s—they wanted to downgun us to the two cell Mark 146s off a Connie, but uh—

 “Jan from admin came in the clutch with ‘waivers’ from on-high?”

-Maso reflected the grin that had just moments prior been fired at him by WR’s pearly whites.
-“Yessir.
-It makes me feel like the captain of the Weevee in ‘44.”
+“Curly-cue?
+Yeah…” Maso chuckled, “All this firepower… It had me feeling like the captain of Weevee in ‘44.”
 WR’s mouth curled in displeasure.
 It was barely perceptible but sent a shiver down Maso’s spine.

 “You know my first command was a Flight III.
 Sam Nunn.”
 WR stopped cold for a second.
 She went down at First Trench.”
 A pained grimace bubbled up. " I lost a lot of good friends that day.”